Table of Contents

 The US Copyright Group does not warn in advance.
 In Denmark, even two men got arrested for operating websites that provided information on Popcorn time.

 Safely watch Popcorn Time online with VPN-protection

 To prevent you are traced as a Popcorn Time user, you have no other choice than to use VPN.
 But, what is a VPN connection?
 A Virtual Private Network hides the IP-address of your computer or device, making it impossible to trace who streamed or downloaded the movies.

-One of the functions of VPN is to provide anonymity and with the use of providers like Popcorn Time, Moviebox, Stremio etc. it is important to choose a VPN-provider that does not keep any logs at all: neither connection logs nor traffic logs.
+One of the functions of VPN is to provide anonymity.
+With the use of providers like Popcorn Time, Moviebox, Stremio etc. it is important to choose a VPN-provider that does not keep any logs at all: neither connection logs nor traffic logs.

-The VPN service also needs to be fast if you want to be able to stream comfortably so we recommend paid VPN services as free VPN is risky or in the best case slow and/or restricted.
+The VPN service also needs to be fast if you want to be able to stream comfortably so we recommend paid VPN services.
+Free VPN is risky or in the best case slow and/or restricted.
 Check out, for example, our article about VPN Master, the dangerous side of free VPN.

 Our most valued Popcorn Time VPNs

-IPVanish is ranked number one in our comparative study, because besides having very good security they also do not keep any logs.
+IPVanish is ranked number two in our comparative study because besides having very good security they also do not keep any logs.
 They have the highest speeds of 100-200 Mbps and are the fastest VPN network on the planet.

 - Price per month: $10 (monthly payment) with 20% Incognitoline discount: $8

 - Price per month: $8,99 (three-monthly payment) with 20% Incognitoline discount: $7,19